dturanski/mvc-with-groovy/README.md

 Spring MVC With Groovy Beans Example
 ------------------------------------

-This project demonstrates how to use Groovy bean definitions and inject them into a Spring MVC @Controller.
+This project demonstrates how to use Groovy bean definitions and inject them into a Spring MVC @Controller using Spring Boot.

 Running The Example
 -----